PL9627/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The biggest difference is that `.map` creates a new array when it runs a function on each element of the array while `.forEach` does not return anything.

 2. What is the difference between a function and a method?

+    A function is a method that is called by a name.

 3. What is closure?

+    The ability to access an outer scope's function from the inner function.

 4. Describe the four rules of the 'this' keyword.

+    1. Window/Global Object Binding: It is the window or console object in the global scope.
+    2. Implicit Binding: It is the before the dot in an object when a function is called by a preceding dot.
+    3. New Binding: Refers to an object's specific instance created and returned by a constructor function.
+    4. Explicit Binding: It is explicitly defined when JS apply or call method used.

 5. Why do we need super() in an extended class?

+    It informs the parent constructor to be aware of the child constructor's attributes and makes `Object.create(this, Class)` much easier to understand.

 ## Project Set up